Apa vs. Fernandez

 Issues

-• Whether the pending civil case for the annulment of a certificate of title and partition, which involves the question of ownership, constitutes a prejudicial question to a criminal case for violation of the Anti-Squatting Law (P.D.
-772) over the same property.
+- Prejudicial Question: Whether the pending civil action for declaration of nullity of title and partition constitutes a prejudicial question that warrants the suspension of the criminal proceedings for violation of the Anti-Squatting Law.

 Ruling